aeternity/aepp-sdk-js/docs/quick-start.md

   console.log(`Public key: ${keypair.publicKey}`)
 ```

-## 3. Get some _AE_ tokens using the Faucet
+## 3. Get some _AE_ using the Faucet
 To receive some _AE_ you can use the [Faucet](https://faucet.aepps.com/).
-Just add your publicKey, and you'll immediately get some test tokens.
+Just add your publicKey, and you'll immediately get some test coins.

 ## 4. Interact with the æternity blockchain
 This example shows: